scp93ch/raspberry-radio/INSTALL.md

 $ sudo service radio_server start
 ```

-The web page is then available on port 8080, so visit http://your-raspberry-pi-hostname-or-IP-address:8080
+The web page is then available on port 8080, so visit [http://localhost:8080](http://localhost:8080) from the computer running the server or http://your-hostname-or-IP-address:8080 from your smartphone.